Yarn dolls are a great gift to make with your kids for their friends or as a service project, or they can be used as a fun stocking stuffer.

 - Give your girl doll a skirt rather than a dress by tying a waist and leaving the rest loose.

-- Use different colored yarn for the arms or hair.
+- Use different colored yarn, the ones that are on sale for the arms or hair.

 - After forming the head, divide the loops into 8 sections and braid each one to make an octopus.